How to Pull Money Out of 401k: A Comprehensive Guide

 If you have a Roth 401k account, you can convert it to a Roth IRA.
 This conversion allows you to withdraw contributions penalty-free, provided the account has been open for at least five years.

-Trends : How to Earn Quick Money
+Trends : How to Make Money as a Teenager Without a Job

 Pros: Enables tax-free qualified withdrawals in retirement.